- Create a title page for your proposal that clearly states the research question you are interested in

 options would you have and why?)

-You should also provide some details about steps you would take to protect subjects’ confidentiality and wellbeing.
+You should also provide some details about steps you would take to protect subjects’ confidentiality and wellbeing. - Write a limitations section that demonstrates your awareness of the specific limitations that your research

 design has.
 These limitations could involve internal or external validity issues, ethical concerns, etc. Identify at

-6. Identify the costs and benefits associated with your proposed study.
+least 3 limitations of the study you are proposing. - Identify the costs and benefits associated with your proposed study.
 Explain why the benefits outweigh the

 costs such that the study is worth conducting.